kartik-venugopal/aural-player/README.md

 ## Download

-Download the DMG app bundle from the latest release [here](https://github.com/maculateConception/aural-player/releases/latest).
+Download the DMG image (containing the app bundle) from the latest release [here](https://github.com/maculateConception/aural-player/releases/latest).

 [See all releases](https://github.com/maculateConception/aural-player/releases)